Showing posts with label artifacts. Show all posts

 2023 April 1, Mule Day Parada Columbia and Mount Pleasant, TN.
 Grill & Museum

-Hubby and I had an excellent April 1st (April Fools' Day) We stopped at Jack in Lawrenceburg for breakfast.
-I ordered their single gravy, sausage, and biscuits.
-Hubby ordered their big breakfast with pancakes.
+Hubby and I had an excellent April 1st (April Fools' Day).
+We stopped at Jack in Lawrenceburg for breakfast.
+I ordered their single gravy, sausage, and biscuits, and Hubby ordered their big breakfast with pancakes.

 We rode to Columbia to watch the Mule Day Parade.
-Arrived a little early and found a place to sit.
-There were thousands of people there for the parade and other events.
-The parade began at 11:00 AM and was over a little after 12.
-The Grand Marshall was Mike Wolfe from America Pickers.
+We arrived a little early and found a place to sit.
+Thousands of people were there for the parade and other events.
+The parade began at 11:00 A.M. and was over a little after 12.
+The Grand Marshal was Mike Wolfe from America Pickers.

 At the end of the parade were a couple of big sweeper trucks to clean up all the horse and Mule poop.